bubbleboy14/cantools/README.md

 ### Definable properties are as follows:
     - parent (default: document.body): DOM element in which to build the slider
-    - mode (dfault: 'peekaboo'): how to display each frame - 'peekaboo' or 'chunk'
+    - mode (dfault: 'peekaboo'): how to display each frame - 'peekaboo', 'chunk', 'menu', or 'profile'
     - autoSlideInterval (default: 5000): how many milliseconds to wait before auto-sliding frames
     - autoSlide (default: true): automatically proceed through frames (else, trigger later with .resume())
     - visible (default: true): maps to visibility css property